Minneapolis protesters vent their outrage after an ICE officer kills a woman

 The Department of Homeland Security has deployed more than 2,000 officers to the area in what it says is its largest immigration enforcement operation ever.
 Noem said more than 1,500 people have already been arrested.

 Dozens of protesters gathered Thursday outside of a federal building on the edge of Minneapolis that is serving as a major base for the immigration crackdown.
-They shouted “No More ICE,” “Go Home Nazis,” “Quit Your Job,” and “Justice Now!” as Border Patrol officers pushed them back from the gate, doused them with pepper spray and fired tear gas.
+They shouted “No More ICE,” “Go Home Nazis,” and other slogans as Border Patrol officers pushed them back from the gate, doused them with pepper spray and fired tear gas.

 “We should be horrified," protester Shanta Hejmadi said.
 “We should be saddened that our government is waging war on our citizens.
 We should get out and say no. What else can we do?”

+For Stephanie Abel, the shooting and protests stirred up memories of how Minneapolis felt after police killed George Floyd in 2020.
+Abel, whose daughter was taking part in the demonstration, said she's started carrying cash and making sure her gas tank is full because she thinks Good's killing could spark the sort of widespread protests that broke out after Floyd's death, which were sometimes violent.

+“I’ve been saying for weeks to my friends and family: Somebody is going to get killed,” she said.

-Gregory Bovino, a senior U.S. Customs and Border Patrol official who has been the face of the crackdowns in other cities, walked along the long line of officers, looking at the crowd as protesters yelled at him, including a man who shouted, “Border Patrol should be along the border!”
-Many activists tried to converse with the officers and persuade them that the job they were doing was wrong.
+Gregory Bovino, a U.S. Customs and Border Patrol official who has been the face of the crackdowns in other cities, walked along the long line of officers, looking at the crowd as protesters yelled at him, including a man who shouted, “Border Patrol should be along the border!”

 Videos spark anger